Helmholtz-UFZ/saqc/docs/documentation/Customizations.rst

 In case you are missing quality check routines, you are of course very welcome to file a feature request issue on the project's `gitlab repository <https://git.ufz.de/rdm-software/saqc>`_.
-However, if you are more the "no-way-I-get-this-done-by-myself" type of person, SaQC provides two ways to integrate custom routines into the system:
+However, if you are more the "I-get-this-done-by-myself" type of person, SaQC provides two ways to integrate custom routines into the system: